 General bullying or uncivil behavior that is not based on a protected class does not fall within the purview of the Policy on Institutional Equity or the Office of Equity.
-However, such behavior may violate the University's expectations on civility and mutual respect as outlined in the staff and student handbooks as well as Standards for Business Conduct or other University policy and should be reported to the Office of Human Resources and/ or an individual's supervisor (for staff), the appropriate chair or dean (for faculty), or the Office of Community Standards (for students).
+However, such behavior may violate the University's expectations on civility and mutual respect as outlined in the faculty, staff, and student handbooks, Standards for Business Conduct, or other University policy; violations should be reported to the Office of Human Resources and/or an individual's supervisor (for staff), the appropriate chair or dean (for faculty), or the Office of Community Standards (for students).